 Managing infectious diseases

 Infectious diseases can cause life-threatening health problems for seafarers and lead to substantial costs and major disruption for maritime employers.
 Preventive measures are therefore essential.
 Infection may be transmitted by many means, including by food and water, from person to person, or by animal or insect bites.
 The main means of infection control on board ships are through implementation of effective personal hygiene measures.
 However, since mosquito-borne diseases generally do not spread from person to person - the virus or parasite needs a mosquito as its means of transportation – implementation of effective hygiene measures may simply not be enough.
-Supplementary measures to prevent transmission will be required, such as insect bite avoidance, preventive medication in the case of malaria, and immunization in the case of yellow fever.
+Supplementary measures, such as insect bite avoidance, preventive medication in the case of malaria, and vaccination programs, will be required.

-The risk of contracting any infectious disease, and particularly a mosquito-borne disease, will depend on a number of ship and voyage specific factors and onboard requirements must also be determined by assessing:
+The risk of contracting any infectious disease, and particularly a mosquito-borne disease, will depend on several ship and voyage specific factors and onboard requirements must be determined by assessing:

 the route of the ship, especially the location of ports visited, length of stay and likelihood of exposure ashore either on shore leave or when joining or leaving a ship,